Cheapest Way to Ship Luggage Domestically in USA (2026)

 When you factor in the convenience of skipping bag check lines and the baggage carousel, shipping becomes an even more attractive option.

-When it comes to cost, not all shipping carriers are created equal.
-The cheapest way to ship luggage domestically in USA almost always comes down to a choice between the big three: USPS, UPS, and FedEx.
+The cheapest way to ship luggage domestically in USA almost always comes down to a choice between the big three parcel carriers.

 USPS Ground Advantage: Often Your Most Affordable Choice

 For travelers who can plan a few days ahead, USPS Ground Advantage is frequently the champion of low cost shipping.
-Launched in 2023, this service is the U.S. Postal Service’s most economical option for sending packages up to 70 pounds.
+This service is the U.S. Postal Service’s most economical option for sending packages.

 Here’s why it stands out:

-• Low Prices: It’s designed to be the lowest cost service, with delivery taking about 2 to 5 business days nationwide.
+• Low Prices: It is designed to be the lowest cost service, with delivery taking about 2 to 5 business days nationwide.

-• No Hidden Fees: USPS doesn’t add residential or fuel surcharges, which can save you a lot compared to private carriers.
+• No Hidden Fees: USPS does not add residential or fuel surcharges, which can save you a lot compared to private carriers.

 • Great Perks Included: Every Ground Advantage shipment automatically includes door to door tracking and $100 of insurance coverage at no extra cost.